xari/xari-dev/content/blog/loops_vs_functions/index.md

 > Assume that N is an integer within the range `[1..100,000]`; each element of array `A` is an integer within the range `[−1,000,000..1,000,000]`.

 From this description, we can intuit that the solution will be a function that takes an unsorted array of integers, _sorts it_, and then iterates through it to _return the first positive integer_ that isn't in the original array.

+Each of the functions in this benchmark is named according to the pattern that it employs (`classic_for`, `es6_for_of`, .etc), and each was invoked with an array containing `456789` integers.

 #### A classic `for` loop